dhermes/gcloud-python-bigtable/README.md

 ```

 If you are **familiar** with the [`oauth2client`][9] library,
-you can create a `credentials` object directly and pass it
+you can create a `credentials` object and pass it directly:
-to the constructor of an object which requires authentication:

 ```python
 from gcloud_bigtable.client import Client